onap/archived-vfc-nfvo-driver-vnfm-svnfm/nokiav2/docs/integration.rst

   - reset password
   - assign the "user" role to the created user

- - Log into CBAM GUI usin the created user
+ - Log into CBAM GUI using the created user

   - change and note the password <onapPassword>

  - Add SSL certificates for all VIM connection or disable certificate verification

-  - For insecure
+  - For insecure (all certificates are automatically trusted)

    - sudo su -
    - ectl set /cbam/cluster/components/tlm/insecure_vim_connection true